Logical Reasoning with Relation Network for Inductive Knowledge Graph Completion: Introduction

 In real-world scenarios, the enclosing subgraph of a particular triple in the KG contains the logical evidence needed to deduce the relation between the target nodes~\cite{Teru2020InductiveRP}.
 Taking Figure~\ref{fig:illustration} $(i)$ as an example, learning the relation pattern among \textit{Elon Musk}, \textit{TESLA}, and \textit{California State} can help the KGC model make a confident prediction of \textit{(Martin Eberhard, :Livein, California State)} since ``\textit{:LiveIn} $\simeq$ \textit{:WorkAt} $\land$ \textit{:LocatedIn}''.
 To this end, we propose a novel message passing neural framework, i.e., NORAN, which aims to mine relation semantics for inductive KG completion.
 Specifically, we first provide a deep insight of formulating the problem to bridge the gap between embedding-based paradigm and inductive setting.
 Inspired by the findings, we propose \textit{relation network}, a novel relation-induced graph derived from the original KG.
 The reconstructed relation network provides a hyper view towards KG modeling by centering relations.
-More concretely, its topological structure clearly reflects the distribution of relations, i.e., each node in the relation network represents a relational instance and the links among the nodes reflect the relation correlation.
+Its topological structure clearly reflects the distribution of relations, i.e., each node in the relation network represents a relational instance and the links among the nodes reflect the relation correlation.
 Thus, modeling the relation network via message-passing networks can naturally capture relation patterns as entity-independent context information to conduct inductive KGC.
 In this paper, we formally define such context information as logic evidence and reveal its correlations with our relation network.
-Our main contribution is summarized as follows:
+Our main contribution is summarized as follows: \begin{itemize} \item We propose a novel framework, i.e., NORAN, which aims to mine latent relation semantics for inductive KG completion. \item Centering on relations, we propose a hyper view towards KG modeling, i.e., relation network, and formally define the inductive KGC as \textit{k-hop logic reasoning} over the hypergraph. \item We propose a informax training objective to implicitly capture logic evidence from relation network for effective KGC. \item We conduct a detailed theoretical analysis to explore which kind of message-passing strategy is more effective and provide guidelines for model selection to enable inductive reasoning over the reconstructed relation network.